Baby Yack

-Baby Yack (born Benjamin Norman Yakubowitz; December 25, 1915 – January 11, 1987) was a Jewish-Canadian former professional bantamweight boxer.
+Baby Yack (born Benjamin Norman Yakubowitz; December 25, 1915 – January 11, 1987) was a Jewish-Canadian professional bantamweight boxer.
 He held the Canadian bantamweight boxing championship from 1936 to 1938.

 Early life

 Benjamin Norman Yakubowitz, the second of three sons, was born on December 25, 1915, to Bessie Yakubowitz.
 Emigrating from the Kyiv region of the Soviet Union in 1903, the Yakubowitzes settled in the tough Toronto neighborhood bounded by Baldwin, Palmerston, Bathurst, and Queen.

 His early fighting instincts were honed in downtown Toronto as a newsboy during the 1920s, where he defended his newspaper corner from older boys.

 Amateur boxing career

 Yakubowitz, a former Toronto newsboy, began boxing at the age of 13.
 He went by his middle name and abbreviated his last name from Yakubowitz to Yack in the ring.
 He received the nickname "Baby" on account of being younger than his older brother, Dave Yack.

 He began competing in amateur boxing events at the local Young Men's Hebrew Association on Brunswick Avenue at College Street by 1932.

 In January 1933, the 16-year-old represented the Elm Grove Athletic Club in the 105-pound division, posting a record of 18 amateur bouts with only one defeat.

 Yack was named to Canada's 1936 Olympic boxing team but, with Sammy Luftspring, refused to compete in Berlin.
 Their protest, published as a letter in the Toronto Globe on July 6, 1936, denounced Germany's treatment of Jews.
 The two boxers, both Jewish, became the first to boycott the Olympics on principle.
 The Toronto boxer later took part in the People's Olympiad in Barcelona, Spain.
 He and Luftspring, aided by salesman Harry Sniderman, set off for the alternative meet, crossing the Atlantic by boat in ten days and then traveling ten hours by train to Toulouse.
 The team reached France, only to learn that the event in Barcelona had been cancelled as a result of the Spanish Civil War.